LeeMorinUCF/ECP3004S21/README.md

 <img src="Images/Business_Analytics_Hourglass_ECP.png" width="500"/>

+#### A Taxonomy of Business Analysts

-The hourglass shapes indicate the relative proportions of performers in each role (and, in fact, understate the proportions to a large degree).
+The hourglass shape indicates the relative proportions of performers in each role (and, in fact, understate the proportions to a large degree).
-Although many of you would like to attain a position with a presigious job title, there is plenty of work to be done in some of the less glamorous jobs that need to be done, with some job titles you haven't heard of.
+Although many of you would like to attain a position with a prestigious job title, there is plenty of work out there in some of the less glamorous jobs that need to be done, with some job titles you haven't heard of.

 Many of the positions available to students of this course can apply the skills to two main areas.
 One is to use SQL and File IO skills to organize data for measuring business success